 "Health Canada should review its approval processes and fast track, where appropriate, new food additives and technologies that have the potential to contribute to food safety giving particular attention to those that have been scientifically validated in other jurisdictions (provinces or countries)."Footnote 2

 The substances and technologies that have the potential to contribute to the microbiological safety of foods are encompassed in four principal categories: food additives, food irradiation, novel foods / novel food processes, and food processing aids.
-Health Canada approves food additives and food irradiation treatments by amending the Food and Drug Regulations (the Regulations).
+Food additives are regulated in Canada under the Food and Drug Regulations and associated Marketing Authorizations (MAs).
+Approved food additives and their permitted conditions of use are set out in the Lists of Permitted Food Additives that are incorporated by reference in the MAs.
+Health Canada approves food irradiation treatments by amending the Food and Drug Regulations (the Regulations).
 Health Canada also authorizes the sale of novel foods, including foods produced through novel processes, by issuing letters of no objection under Division 28 of the Regulations.
-All of these pre-market processes require that Health Canada conduct an assessment of the food additive, food irradiation treatment, or novel food / novel food process prior to recommending a regulatory amendment be made or issuing a letter of no objection.
+All of these pre-market processes require that Health Canada conduct an assessment of the food additive, food irradiation treatment, or novel food / novel food process prior to administratively modifying the Lists of Permitted food additives, recommending a regulatory amendment be made or issuing a letter of no objection.
 As well, Health Canada issues advisory opinions on the use of certain processing aids upon request from, and as a service provided to, the food industry.

 The pre-market assessment process for food additives, food irradiation, novel foods / novel food processes, and food processing aids is initiated when Health Canada receives a request from industry and an accompanying information package that can be evaluated by Departmental scientists.
 Together, the request and information are referred to as either: a food additive submission, a food irradiation submission, a novel food submission,or a food processing aid submission.